RicardoAzuul/RicardoAzuul.github.io/README.md

 - a brief history of the Roleplay Cafe and why it was opened.
 - a brief history of the owners.

+*The About page was ultimately left out.
+It was the least interesting page from a developer's viewpoint, and leaving it out meant having more time to focus on the other pages.*

 ---

 #### Skeleton Plane